jmwalchessen/neural_likelihood/README.md

 #### produce_neural_likelihood_estimates

 This python scripts takes the neural likelihood fields for the evaluation data stored in the folder *evaluate_nn/produce_neural_likelihood_surfaces/data/25_by_25/final_version* and produces parameter estimates for both the single and multiple realization case.
-Since calibratin, does not affect the point estimates, we use the uncalibrated neural likelihood surfaces to produce the point estimates.
+Since calibration does not affect the point estimates, we use the uncalibrated neural likelihood surfaces to produce the point estimates.
 The parameter estimates for the evaluation data are stored in the folder *evaluate_nn/produce_neural_likelihood_surfaces/data/25_by_25/final_version*.

 #### timing_studies

 This is a timing study for the time to evaluate an exact or neural likelihood surface on average on the same fixed grid over the parameter space.
 There are two scripts--one for timing the exact likelihood surface and one for timing the neural likelihood surface.
 Both the neural and exact likelihood surfaces are computed using the full resources of my laptop which has an Intel Core i7-10875H processor with eight cores, each with two threads, and a NVIDIA GeForce RTX 2080 Super.
 To use the full resources of my laptop, parallel computing is utilized.
-The times to produce each of the 50 fields is stored in the folder * timing_studies/data/25_by_25*.
+The times to produce each of the 50 fields is stored in the folder *timing_studies/data/25_by_25*.

 #### visualizations